Author Archives for Fly Fisher Fitness

 February 19, 2026 3:30 pm Published by Comments Off on Food Is Making You Sick

 The food industry doesn't care that food is making you sick.
 Their for-profit conduct echoes tactics once used by the tobacco industry: shaping research narratives, marketing aggressively, and ignoring public health.
+Overly processed, industrial food is made for shelf life not human life.